ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 layout: page
 ---

+* This will become a table of contents (this text will be scraped).
+{:toc}

+# Introduction

+I've been enthusiastic about the *idea* of a better C for many years now.

-Rust is massively more expressive than simple languages like C. It has advanced features such as traits, generics, modules, Ada-style variant records (C union + desciminant), as well as different choices regarding basics such as type casting, copy versus move for assignment and parameter passing, etc. Also, in theory Rust could be faster than C code due to it's [different pointer aliasing rules](http://stationaryaction.com/blog/2023/03/27/Rust-Mutable-Aliasing.html).
-For many, these features are a big part of the allure of Rust and it could be argued that if Rust provided only these features without any memory safety guarantees at all, it would be widely accepted as a big step forward.
+What initially drew me to Rust was not so much memory safety but rather how massively more expressive and type safe it is than C while at the same time being suitable for environments C is necessary for.
+It has advanced features such as Ada-style variant records (C union + disciminant), generics, modules, traits and a robust, non-exception-based design for error handling.
+In theory Rust could even be faster than C code due to it's [different pointer aliasing rules](http://stationaryaction.com/blog/2023/03/27/Rust-Mutable-Aliasing.html).

-However, the complexity of learning and using Rust is not limited to simply understanding how best to apply these features to your software project, the complexity also strongly relates to Rust's memory safety proveability rules.
+So I spent time coming to grips with the language back in the 2017/2018 time frame but ultimately bounced off.
+Rust has a reputation for being difficult to learn and certainly part of the the difficulty has to do with learning how to apply all these new language features but what I didn't expect was that Rust is actually two things: a traditional language and a memory-safety-correctness prover.
+This "prover" part of it's personality has it's own learning curve, such as learning how to choose designs that work within the confines of Rust's provability rules.
+For example, I wasn't expecting correct programs to be rejected because the provability rules are not always sophisticated enough to realize it (or could never be sophisticated enough).
+People often refer to this as "wrestling with the borrow checker" but IMHO it's more than that.

+Also, I just generally ran into a number of papercuts, speedbumps and roadblocks, like I was turned off by [*Learn Rust With Entirely Too Many Linked Lists*](https://rust-unofficial.github.io/too-many-lists/), found the lifetime syntax noisy, ran into cases where correct code was not accepted by compiler, etc. Part of my issue too was that the difficulties were mainly about proving memory safety but when I go back through a list of the nastiest bugs I've ever had to wrestle with, it tends to be dominated by threading issues, unexpected event ordering, deadlocks, interrupts, stack overruns, hardware databook misunderstandings, etc. so do I really want to go to a lot of trouble for memory safety?
+Generally I felt like using Rust was how I imagined it would be like working in a large bureaucracy, like the federal government: lots of rules in place that were put in place for good reasons but taken together, make it hard to get things done.

+Now in 2023, with Linux and Windows making moves to put Rust into the kernel, is now the right time to return?

+So this time I decided I need to spend more time understanding the underlying philosophy of Rust as a language to better understand the underlying reasons for some of the complexity that goes beyond traditional languages.

 # Rust Provability Rules vs `unsafe`